Claude Code Alternatives

 By Subrupt EditorialPublished Reviewed

 Claude Code launched in early 2025 as Anthropic's terminal-first answer to Cursor and Copilot.
-Pricing is bundled with Claude subscriptions: Pro at $20 per month, Max 5x at $100, Max 20x at $200, plus pay-as-you-go API access for power users.
-The agentic loop (run a task across multiple files, run tests, iterate on failure) is what differentiates it from completion-style tools.
-The cost question gets sharper at the higher Max tiers; teams using full-time agentic dev often discover their bill rivals a junior contractor's hourly rate, which is the trade you accept for the velocity.
+Pricing bundles with Claude subscriptions: Pro at $20/mo, Max 5x at $100, Max 20x at $200, Team Premium at $100/seat with a 5-seat minimum, and pay-as-you-go API for power users.
+The agentic loop (run a task across multiple files, run tests, iterate on failure) differentiates it from completion-style tools.
+The cost question gets sharper at the higher Max tiers; teams using full-time agentic dev sometimes find their bill rivaling a junior contractor's hourly rate, which is the trade for the velocity.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.